yetsuk/hello.world/README.md

 # hello.world
-just a small guy trying to learn
+just a small guy trying to learn how to code thanks :)